malikpaetzold/Pluto/README.md

 You can also import ```pluto.py``` as a library, and use all of Pluto's functions & methods.

 In both cases I highly recommend going through ```example.ipynb``` to get a better understanding of the software.

+Furthermore, you can also use Pluto with a Graphical User Interface.
+For this option download pluto_gui.py additionally or get a .exe file from [here](https://downloads.patzold.io/).